 Should you trade on eToro?

-If you want to have more control over your investments, then eToro could be a good option.
+If you want to have more control over your investments and invest in US, EU and UK shares, then eToro could be a good option.
 For example, if you want to own some Apple shares, because you’re a big fan and user of the company, then you can do this through eToro.
 If you’re new to trading you can sign up for free and trade with a virtual practice account.

 If you’ve already had experience with other forex or stock trading platforms then eToro might be a good option for you.
 It’s got a great range of assets and a pretty good trading interface.
 It is possible to trade CFDs on eToro.
 These are complex financial instruments and much more complex than simply buying a stock.
 I would only recommend people experienced in trading and finance look into CFDs.
 Stick to buying real stocks on eToro!